ayussh-2/NetflixClone/README.md

 This project is a Netflix clone built using React+Vite, React Router DOM, Lucide Icons, Tailwind CSS, and APIs from TMDB and IMDb.
 It aims to replicate the functionalities of Netflix, allowing users to search for movies, view movie details, and enjoy a responsive design for seamless usage across various devices.

+## NOTE: IN SOME CASE MIGHT NEED TO USE VPN TO ACCESS TMDB

 ## Tech Stack

 - **React.js:** JavaScript library for building user interfaces.